poolifier/poolifier/README.md

 Destroy method is available on both pool implementations.
 This method will call the terminate method on each worker.

-### `class YourWorker extends ThreadWorker`
+### `class YourWorker extends ThreadWorker/ClusterWorker`

-`fn` (mandatory) The function that you want to execute on the worker thread
+`fn` (mandatory) The function that you want to execute on the worker
 `opts` (optional) An object with these properties:

-- `maxInactiveTime` - Max time to wait tasks to work on (in ms), after this period the new worker threads will die.
+- `maxInactiveTime` - Max time to wait tasks to work on (in ms), after this period the new worker will die.
   The last active time of your worker unit will be updated when a task is submitted to a worker or when a worker terminate a task.
   If `killBehavior` is set to `KillBehaviors.HARD` this value represents also the timeout for the tasks that you submit to the pool, when this timeout expires your tasks is interrupted and the worker is killed if is not part of the minimum size of the pool.
   If `killBehavior` is set to `KillBehaviors.SOFT` your tasks have no timeout and your workers will not be terminated until your task is completed.